June-Skeeter/GEOS270_Syllabus/docs/Course Policy.md

 If you require an [Academic Concession](https://www.arts.ubc.ca/degree-planning/academic-performance/academic-concession/) please email me promptly so that we can work together to figure out an accommodation for your situation.
 You are not obligated to explain your personal circumstances to me to justify the concession, my inent is to be accomodating.
 However, you must to communicate any need for a concession in a timely manner.
 If you require multiple concessions I may refer you to [Arts Advising](https://www.arts.ubc.ca/student-support/academic-support/academic-advising/).

-# COVID-19

-## Provincial Mask Mandate

-Provincial Health Orders and UBC policy now mandate masks in all indoor public spaces on campus.
-These spaces include classrooms, residence halls, libraries, and common areas.
-Students who wish to request an exemption to the indoor mask mandate must do so based on one of the grounds for exemption detailed in the PHO Order on Face Coverings (COVID-19).
-Such requests must be made through the Center for Accessibility (Vancouver campus).

-After review, students that are approved for this accommodation will be provided with a letter of accommodation to share with faculty members teaching courses in which they are registered.
-In the intervening time, these students are welcome in the class.

-Mask wearing protects you as well as others in your environment.
-Let’s do everything we can as a community to stop the spread of this virus.

-## Absences
+# Absences

 If you are sick (with COVID or otherwise), please stay home to protect others and take care of yourself.
 Lectures will be made available online and you may attend lab via zoom.
-Accomodations will be made avaialbe to studetns who need them due to illnesses.
-See the accoomodations section for more details.
+Accommodations will be made available to students who need them due to illnesses.
+See the accommodations section for more details.

 # Academic Integrity: